 Music is live with only a few extracts recorded, completely original.

-Lights are also done by Fanatika workshop participant who is now a student at FTII Pune.
+also done by Fanatika workshop participant who is now a student at FTII Pune.

 Writer, director: Chintan Pandya